-Reporting a Non-Emergency Complaint or Concern to the Collin College Police Department
+Reporting a Non-Emergency Complaint or Concern

 Any individual who needs to report a non-emergency complaint or concern to the Collin College Police Department can send an email to ccpdcomplaint@collin.edu.

 For more information regarding Collin College Police Department policies and procedures, go to www.collin.edu/ campuspolice/.